Waste & Recycling

 Twigs and branches no more than 4 inches in diameter and 4 feet in length shall be bound with string or twine in bundles not exceeding 2 feet in diameter and do not exceed 50 pounds.

-Christmas Trees will be collected from Christmas through the end of January at no additional charge if left at the curb.
+Christmas trees (not artificial) will be collected during the first full two weeks of January on collection day.
+There is no charge for this service.
 All ornaments, tinsel, and lights must be removed prior to disposal.